-This supplement No. 3 (the "Supplement") constitutes a supplement for the purposes of (i) Article 23 (1) of Regulation (EU) 2017/1129 of the European Parliament and of the Council of June 14, 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC, as amended (the "Prospectus Regulation"), and (ii) Article 30 of the Luxembourg Law on Prospectuses for Securities (loi du 16 juillet 2019 relative aux prospectus pour valeurs mobilières; the "Luxembourg Prospectus Act") to the prospectus (which constitutes six base prospectuses for the purposes of Article 8 of the Prospectus Regulation and six alleviated base prospectuses for the purposes of Article 22 of the Luxembourg Prospectus Act) of Mercedes-Benz Group AG (formerly: Daimler AG ("DAG")) ("MBG" or the "Guarantor"), Mercedes-Benz Australia/Pacific Pty Ltd (ABN 23 004 411 410) ("MBAP"), Mercedes-Benz International Finance B.V. ("MBIF"), Mercedes-Benz Finance Canada Inc. (formerly: Daimler Canada Finance Inc.) ("MBFCI"), Mercedes-Benz Finance North America LLC (formerly
+This supplement No. 3 (the "Supplement") constitutes a supplement for the purposes of (i) Article 23 (1) of Regulation (EU) 2017/1129 of the European Parliament and of the Council of June 14, 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC, as amended (the "Prospectus Regulation"), and (ii) Article 30 of the Luxembourg Law on Prospectuses for Securities (loi du 16 juillet 2019 relative aux prospectus pour valeurs mobilières; the "Luxembourg Prospectus Act") to the prospectus (which constitutes six base prospectuses for the purposes of Article 8 of the Prospectus Regulation and six alleviated base prospectuses for the purposes of Article 22 of the Luxembourg Prospectus Act) of Mercedes-Benz Group AG ("MBG" or the "Guarantor"), Mercedes-Benz Australia/Pacific Pty Ltd (ABN 23 004 411 410) ("MBAP"), Mercedes-Benz International

-Daimler Finance North America LLC) ("MBFNA") and Mercedes-Benz Finance Co., Ltd. ("MBFJ") dated May 17, 2022 (together, the "Prospectus"), which has been prepared in connection with the Programme established by MBG, MBAP, MBIF, MBFCI, MBFNA and MBFJ (each, an "Issuer" and, together, the "Issuers").
+Finance B.V. ("MBIF"), Mercedes-Benz Finance Canada Inc. ("MBFCI"), Mercedes-Benz Finance North America LLC ("MBFNA") and Mercedes-Benz Finance Co., Ltd. ("MBFJ") dated May 17, 2023 (together, the "Prospectus"), which has been prepared in connection with the Programme established by MBG, MBAP, MBIF, MBFCI, MBFNA and MBFJ (each, an "Issuer" and, together, the "Issuers").
 Terms defined in the Prospectus have the same meaning when used in this Supplement.

-The purpose of this Supplement is to amend the risk factors and the disclosure relating to the Issuers and the Guarantor and set out in the Prospectus, in particular following the publication of the Annual Consolidated Financial Statements 2022 of Mercedes-Benz Group AG on March 14, 2023.
+The purpose of this Supplement is to amend the risk factors and the disclosure relating to the Issuers and the Guarantor and set out in the Prospectus, in particular following (i) the publication of the Annual Consolidated Financial Statements 2023 of Mercedes-Benz Group AG on March 15, 2024 and (ii) the change of address of the registered office of MBFJ on March 1, 2024.

-This Supplement is supplemental to, and should be read in conjunction with, the Prospectus (as supplemented by supplement no. 1 to the Prospectus dated August 11, 2022 (the "Supplement No. 1") and supplement no. 2 to the Prospectus dated November 10, 2022 (the "Supplement No. 2") and all documents incorporated by reference in the Prospectus.
+This Supplement is supplemental to, and should be read in conjunction with, the Prospectus (as supplemented by supplement no. 1 to the Prospectus dated August 7, 2023 (the "Supplement No. 1") and supplement no. 2 to the Prospectus dated November 3, 2023 (the "Supplement No. 2") and all documents incorporated by reference into the Prospectus.

-Copies of the Prospectus, any document incorporated by reference in the Prospectus, Supplement No. 1, Supplement No. 2 and this Supplement will be published in electronic form on the website of the Luxembourg Stock Exchange (www.luxse.com/programme/Programme-MercedesBenzGrp/2370) and will be viewable on, and obtainable free of charge from, such website.
+Copies of the Prospectus, any document incorporated by reference into the Prospectus, Supplement No. 1, Supplement No. 2 and this Supplement will be published in electronic form on the website of the Luxembourg Stock Exchange (www.luxse.com/programme/Programme-MercedesBenzGrp/2370) and will be viewable on, and obtainable free of charge from, such website.

-To the extent that there is any inconsistency between (i) any statements in this Supplement or any statements incorporated by reference in the Prospectus by this Supplement, and (ii) any other statement in or incorporated by reference in the Prospectus, the statements in (i) above will prevail.
+To the extent that there is any inconsistency between (i) any statements in this Supplement or any statements incorporated by reference into the Prospectus by this Supplement, and (ii) any other statement in or incorporated by reference into the Prospectus, the statements in (i) above will prevail.

-MBG and each of the other Issuers accept responsibility for the information contained in this Supplement (including any information incorporated by reference in the Prospectus by this Supplement) except that each Issuer other than MBG accepts responsibility only for information which exclusively refers to it.
-Each Issuer declares that, having taken all reasonable care to ensure that such is the case, the information contained in this Supplement (including any information incorporated by reference in the Prospectus by this Supplement) for which it is responsible is, to the best of its knowledge, in accordance with the facts and does not omit anything likely to affect the import of such information.
+MBG and each of the other Issuers accept responsibility for the information contained in this Supplement (including any information incorporated by reference into the Prospectus by this Supplement) except that each Issuer other than MBG accepts responsibility only for information which exclusively refers to it.
+Each Issuer declares that, having taken all reasonable care to ensure that such is the case, the information contained in this Supplement (including any information incorporated by reference into the Prospectus by this Supplement) for which it is responsible is, to the best of its knowledge, in accordance with the facts and does not omit anything likely to affect the import of such information.